Professional Development

 Stanford Surgery participates in two faculty exchange programs.
 The Pacific Invited Professor Program is a round-robin exchange between Stanford, the University of Washington, UC San Francisco, UC Davis, and Oregon Health State University.
 The second program is a 1:1 exchange with the University of Michigan.
 Both programs provide early career faculty an opportunity to establish their reputation nationally.
 Participants must be nominated by a division or section chief.
 Nominations are solicited in late spring.
 For more information about the program, please contact Samrawit Gebregziabher.

-Dr. Clifford Shecker, Michigan Program
+Dr. Joe Forrester, Michigan Program

-New Faculty Retreat
+New & Junior Faculty Retreat

 Faculty Networking Events